-Given the difficulty of producing a reliable estimate, investment management costs are forecast on the basis of the 2021/22 outturn.
+Given the difficulty of producing a reliable estimate, investment management costs are budgeted on the basis of the 2022/23 forecast outturn.
 The majority of investment management fees are charged on the basis of assets under management; as these can fluctuate significantly during the year depending on market conditions, producing a reliable estimate is challenging.
-Significant increases in asset values during the year would improve the Fund's funding position but would result in an increase in investment management fees relative to budget, although costs are expected to reduce due to increased pooling.
+Significant increases in asset values during the year would improve the Fund's funding position but would result in an increase in investment management fees relative to budget.
+It should be noted that the majority of investment management costs do not impact on the Fund's cashflows, as they are deducted directly from the value of the Fund's investment portfolio.

-Volatility in the Fund's investment income level makes producing a reliable full year estimate challenging; the 2021/22 outturn has therefore been used as the budgeted amount for 2022/23.
+Volatility in the Fund's investment income level makes producing a reliable full year estimate challenging; the budgeted 2022/23 outturn has therefore been used as the budgeted amount for 2023/24.
+As the Fund shifts its investment strategy towards income generating assets, the level of investment income is expected to increase.